Pseudobulbar affect: History

 The Expression of the Emotions in Man and Animals by Charles Darwin was published in 1872.
 In Chapter VI, "Special Expressions of Man: Suffering and Weeping", Darwin discusses cultural variations in the acceptability of weeping and the wide differences in individual responses to suffering.
 The chapter contains the following sentence:

 We must not, however, lay too much stress on the copious shedding of tears by the insane, as being due to the lack of all restraint; for certain brain-diseases, as hemiplegia, brain-wasting, and senile decay, have a special tendency to induce weeping.

 Terminology

 Historically, there have been a variety of terms used for the disorder, including pseudobulbar affect, pathological laughter and crying, emotional lability, emotionalism, emotional dysregulation, or more recently, involuntary emotional expression disorder.
 The term pseudobulbar (pseudo- + bulbar) came from the idea that the symptoms seemed similar to those caused by a bulbar lesion (that is, a lesion in the medulla oblongata).

 Terms such as forced crying, involuntary crying, pathological emotionality, and emotional incontinence have also been used, although less frequently.

 Society and culture

 Arthur Fleck, the central character of the 2019 film Joker, displays signs of pseudobulbar affect, and Joaquin Phoenix said he watched videos of patients with the condition as inspiration for his character's signature laugh.
+The aforementioned film made awareness of the condition significantly more mainstream.